Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Tooling.md

 You can use it like a normal library in your project, without having any dependencies on the clang executable.
 Also, the APIs are designed to be more high-level so that you don't need to deal with many of Clang's internal details, making it more friendly to non-Clang developers.

+A **Language server** is one of the most famous use cases of libTooling.
+A Language server is launched as a daemon process and accepts requests from editors or IDEs.